tr-o/Tempo-control-Arduino-MIDI-Drum-Sequencer/README.md

 - The lcd_update() function updates the LCD with the current channel, BPM, and rhythm pattern information.
 - The debounce() function is used to debounce button inputs, preventing false triggering due to mechanical noise.

+## Button Handling with Interrupt Service Routine (ISR)

+In the code, an Interrupt Service Routine (ISR) is used to handle button presses.
+The reason for using an ISR is to achieve a more responsive and efficient behavior when processing button inputs.

+Here are some reasons why using an ISR can be advantageous in this context:

+1. **Responsiveness**: ISRs allow the program to respond to button presses immediately, rather than waiting for the main loop to finish its current iteration.
+This can result in a more responsive user interface, as the program can react to button presses in real-time.

+2. **Efficiency**: By using an ISR, the program does not have to continuously poll the button states in the main loop.
+Instead, it only responds when there is an actual button press event.
+This can save processing resources, as the microcontroller is not occupied with constant button polling.

+3. **Minimize Latency**: In a time-sensitive application like a MIDI drum sequencer, minimizing latency is crucial for accurate and consistent performance.
+Using an ISR to handle button inputs can help minimize latency by quickly responding to button presses and updating the related variables.

 ## Prerequisites